cleanlab/cleanlab/README.md

     def score(self, X, y, sample_weight = None):
         pass

-# Now you can use your model with `confidentlearning`.
+# Now you can use your model with `cleanlab`.
 Here's one example:
-from confidentlearning.classification import RankPruning rp = RankPruning(clf=YourFavoriteModel())
+from cleanlab.classification import RankPruning rp = RankPruning(clf=YourFavoriteModel())
 rp.fit(train_data, train_labels_with_errors)
 ```
 ### Want to see a working example?
-[Here's a compliant PyTorch MNIST CNN class](https://github.com/cgnorthcutt/confidentlearning/blob/master/examples/models/mnist_pytorch.py#L28)
+[Here's a compliant PyTorch MNIST CNN class](https://github.com/cgnorthcutt/cleanlab/blob/master/examples/models/mnist_pytorch.py#L28)

-As you can see [here](https://github.com/cgnorthcutt/confidentlearning/blob/master/examples/models/mnist_pytorch.py#L28), technically you don't actually need to inherit from `sklearn.base.BaseEstimator`, as you can just create a class that defines .fit(), .predict(), and .predict_proba(), but inheriting makes downstream scikit-learn applications like hyper-parameter optimization work seamlessly.
-For example, the [RankPruning() model](https://github.com/cgnorthcutt/confidentlearning/blob/master/confidentlearning/classification.py#L48) is fully compliant.
+As you can see [here](https://github.com/cgnorthcutt/cleanlab/blob/master/examples/models/mnist_pytorch.py#L28), technically you don't actually need to inherit from `sklearn.base.BaseEstimator`, as you can just create a class that defines .fit(), .predict(), and .predict_proba(), but inheriting makes downstream scikit-learn applications like hyper-parameter optimization work seamlessly.
+For example, the [RankPruning() model](https://github.com/cgnorthcutt/cleanlab/blob/master/cleanlab/classification.py#L48) is fully compliant.

 ## Documentation by Example - Quick Tutorials